University of Vermont: Rankings and reputation

-The University of Vermont is ranked 40th on a list published by BusinessWeek.com of the top 50 U.S. colleges and universities whose bachelor's degree graduates earn the highest salaries.

-In 2014, an analysis of federal data found the University of Vermont to be among the top ten schools in the United States with the highest total rape reports.
-There were 27 total rape reports on their main campus.
+The university was named a Public Ivy by Richard Moll in his 1985 book The Public Ivies: A Guide to America's Best Public Undergraduate Colleges and Universities.

+Undergraduate admissions

+Undergraduate admissions are classified as "more selective", indicating that test score data for first-year students is in the 80th to 100th percentile of selectivity among all baccalaureate institutions.

+For the class of 2026, UVM received 28,236 applications, accepting 16,947 (60.0%).
+Of those accepted, 2,896 enrolled, a yield rate of 17.1%.
+UVM's first-year retention rate is 88.25%, with 77.5% graduating within six years.

+Of the 35% of the incoming first-year class who submitted SAT scores; the middle 50% composite scores were 1270-1410.
+Of the 11% of enrolled first-years in As of 2023 who submitted ACT scores; the middle 50% composite scores were between 29 and 32.
+The average high school GPA was 3.85.

+Research

+UVM is classified among "R1: Doctoral Universities—Very high research activity".
+For the As of 2025 fiscal year, UVM attracted $266 million in research and development funding.

 College of Arts and Sciences

-The College of Arts and Sciences is the largest of UVM's schools and colleges and has the largest number of students, faculty, and staff.
+The College of Arts and Sciences is the largest college, with the greatest number of students, faculty, and staff.
 The college also offers the bulk of the foundational courses to help ensure that students all over campus have the tools to succeed in all academic endeavors.
-It offers 45 areas of study in the humanities, fine arts, social sciences, mathematics, natural sciences, and physical sciences.
+It offers 45 areas of study in the humanities, fine arts, formal sciences, social sciences, and natural sciences.

 Grossman School of Business

 UVM's Grossman School of Business is accredited by the AACSB International and offers undergraduate and graduate programs.
-The school was renamed the Grossman School of Business in 2015 in honor of a $20 million gift from alumnus Steven Grossman, the largest single gift in the university's history.
+In 2015, the school was renamed Grossman School of Business in honor of a $20 million gift from alumnus Steven Grossman, the largest single gift in the university's history.